 My current TechNet signature is shown below, and this is how it appears when rendered in the browser.

-Assuming that you have a a TechNet forum account you can edit the signature associated with it by navigating to one of the many forums, and on the right hand side of the screen there will be the forums links section which you can see to the left hand side.
+Assuming that you have a a TechNet forum account you can edit the signature associated with it.
+Make sure you are signed in to the forums by navigating to one of the many forums and using the sign-in link at the top right hand side.

 There are various options on the settings page where you can edit and tweak your preferences.